muldoon2007/muldoon2007.github.io/_posts/2024-04-24-agency-alignment-paradox.markdown

-I call it a "narrowing effect" because Point 4 reduces the capabilities of the AI system along some dimensions: art generation, AI therapy, group deliberations, event and travel planning -- and much of "AI Agents" capabilities that seems to be the next big thing from the big AI shops.
+I call it a "narrowing effect" because Point 4 reduces the capabilities of the AI system along some dimensions: art generation, AI therapy, group deliberations, event and travel planning.
+It also precludes much of the "AI Agents" capabilities that seem to be the next big thing from the big AI shops.